getchip/DIP-Docs/source/includes/_hdmi.md

 ### What's in the Bag?

-There is one HDMI DIP in the electrostatic bag, packaged with protective foam.'HDMI cables and C.H.I.P.s are sold separately [at getchip.com](https://getchip.com/pages/store)
+There is one HDMI DIP in the electrostatic bag, packaged with protective foam.
+HDMI cables and C.H.I.P.s are sold separately [at getchip.com](https://getchip.com/pages/store)

 ### Pictures